Saturday, January 4, 2014

 Here's the entire cast: Mary, Joseph, Baby Jesus, sheperds, animals, wisemen, angels, narrators

-After the Nativity play was over, we had Father Alex, a wonderful friend and spiritual director for our homeschool families, say a Blessing of the Home and Household on Epiphany
+After the Nativity play was over, we had Father Alex, a wonderful friend and spiritual director for our homeschool families, say a Blessing of the Home and Household on Epiphany.

+that you can mark the names of the 3 Magi over your door as a witness to your faith and protection against evil.
 I had each family take a piece of black construction paper and blessed chalk and mark the first letter of the 3 Magi (C = Casper, M = Melchior, B = Balthasar) over their doors, along with the "20" for the first two numbers of the year and "14" for the last half of the year.
 Each family could then take home their paper and tape it to their door or even use the chalk and mark the numbers and letters directly onto their door.

-We then bid farewell to a homeschool family that is leaving town next week for a year :( And then it was time to surprise Father Alex, the priest who baptized our little Leah, with a birthday cake that I made using this Homemade Funfetti cake mix with the homemade cream cheese icing that is always a hit!
-Father Alex turns a year older younger this weekend, so we thought it was great fun to sing "Happy Birthday" and I "stole" a baby picture he posted on Facebook and printed it out.
-I then attached a popsicle stick to the picture and placed it on top of the cake.
-I didn't take a picture of his decorated cake, but here is Father Alex with his baby picture decoration....HaHa!
-Everyone got a good laugh at this!
+week for a year :( And then it was time to surprise Father Alex, the priest who baptized our little Leah, with a birthday cake that I made using this Homemade Funfetti cake mix with the homemade cream cheese icing that is always a hit!
+Father Alex turns a year older

 After Father Alex said a beautiful dinner blessing, we had some great food, fun, and continued fellowship.
 These "prayer" stars were made by T.D. and I. I wrote each family member's name on a star.
 Then one person from each family picked a star randomly and that is the family they pray for in 2014.
 We have done this tradition of the exchanging of prayer ornaments for awhile now and it's always so nice to pray for others and have prayers said for us.